jakubboruch/candidate/README.md

 # Envoy FED Candidate Demo

 This is a demo project to gauge a candidate's HTML, CSS and JS knowledge.
 It uses Node and npm modules to setup local server.

+_**If you are a Vue developer**, and you are applying for a role using Vue, please implement this test using Vue 2, Vue-router and Vuex._

 ## Fork the repository